Building a Customer-Centric Culture: 6 Ways to Make It Real

 - Customer-centric companies are 60% more profitable (Deloitte)

-- 83% of employees at customer-focused companies plan to stay 2+ years vs. 56% at companies that don't prioritize customers (SurveyMonkey)
+- 83% of employees at customer-focused companies plan to stay 2+ years vs 56% at companies that don't focus on customers (SurveyMonkey)

 6 Ways to Build a Customer-Centric Culture